cp3402-students/project-group-c-work-buster/README.md

 ## Getting Started

 This is the instruction how to get start with the project as a beginner, all the source is free to use in any purpose.
+Feel free to modify the stater theme template.

 You can download the starter theme [here] (https://github.com/your-username/your-repository/releases/latest/download/your-file.zip).